Alicante Compass

 June 25–29 — International Fireworks Competition

-Schedule based on official 2026 programme.
-Subject to change — always check hogueras.com for updates.
+Schedule based on the official 2026 programme.
+Subject to change — always verify at hogueras.com before you travel.

 Hogueras 2026 — In Photos